LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 ---
-title: Accessible complex disclosure widgets
+title: Accessible nav drawer disclosure widgets
 summary: This guide will build slightly more complex disclosusre widgets than the basic accessible disclosure widgets guide, we'll explore various trypes of navigation drawers or side panels